rohe/oidctest/docs/OIDCtesting/OPtest/overview.rst

 ===============================

-A basic assumption for the tool is that when you want to test an OpenID Connect Provider (OP) you may want test one specific aspect at a time.
+A basic assumption for the tool is that when you want to test an OpenID Connect Provider (OP) you want to test one specific aspect at a time.
 You may therefor want to have several configurations per OP.
 It is for instance common to have one configuration per response_type.
 Following on that you will run one test instance per configuration.